Queer Lisboa and Queer Porto

 This is a genre with an increasing presence in major international film festivals and it is our goal to program the most aesthetic and narrative-wise relevant titles within world cinema, aiming to bridge the fact that these films are of limited access to larger audiences.
 Queer Cinema runs through the entire history of cinema and its genres, despite corresponding to a recent label: it was in the beginning of the 1990s that a new cinematographic language emerged, pointing towards new negotiations of subjectivities linked to sexual and gender identities, largely as a direct consequence of the effects of the HIV/AIDS epidemic and its impact on artistic creation.

 In 2015, the Queer Lisboa team finally pulled through a long-awaited project: the organization of Queer Porto.
 After a “zero” edition in October 2014, the project for a queer festival in the city began to take shape.
-In October 2015, Associação Cultural Janela Indiscreta organized Queer Porto which, based in Teatro Rivoli until 2021, has occupied several other spaces in Porto over the years, arriving at Cinema Batalha in 2022.
+In October 2015, Associação Cultural Janela Indiscreta organized Queer Porto which, based in Teatro Rivoli until 2022, has occupied several other spaces in Porto over the years, arriving at Batalha Centro de Cinema in 2023.
 Taking place two to three weeks after Queer Lisboa, Queer Porto is not a replica of the films programmed in Lisbon.
 Queer Porto aims to reach the various audiences and different expressions of the cultural fabric of the northern city, putting cinema in dialogue with other arts.
 In what we believe to be a strong strategy that meets the expectations of the city's audience, the Festival has its own, multidisciplinary identity, where, in addition to the screening of Portuguese premieres, we organize educational and parallel activities, seeking to promote our activities and to attract audiences to the event.